 14 Queen Street

-If the complaint is a matter of professional misconduct, then the person may contact the Health and Social Services Minister, Senator Andrew Kenneth Francis Green M.B.E.
+If the complaint is a matter of professional misconduct, then the person may contact the Health and Community Services Minister, Senator Andrew Kenneth Francis Green M.B.E.

 If an individual requires a copy of their spectacle prescription following their sight test, they should request one from the opticians practise.